Why Are My Magnolia Leaves Curling?

 Disease

 Diseases are a common cause of deformed magnolia leaves.
-There is a variety of such diseases, but the most common are fungal diseases.
+There are various such diseases, but the most common are fungal diseases.

-Here, powdery mildew is the most common.
-This disease affects the leaves and makes them twisted or wavy.
-There may also be a white powdery appearance on the leaf blade.
+Powdery mildew is the most common disease here.
+This disease affects the leaves, making them twisted or wavy.
+The leaf blade may also have a white powdery appearance.

-There are also some other pathogens that can cause leaf curl.
+Some other pathogens can cause leaf curl.
 In this case, brown spots usually appear on the leaves, or even entire parts of the leaf become discolored.

 How to fix it

-If the leaves show symptoms of disease, spray them with a multi-purpose fungicide two to three times at two-week intervals.
+If the leaves show disease symptoms, spray them with a multi-purpose fungicide twice or thrice at two-week intervals.
 Neem oil also does a good job on powdery mildew.

 Insects